JohnTurnerPGH/quietkit-hexo-site/source/support-quietkit/index.md

 Add text about how to support QuietKit, by:

-* telling others about it
+- telling others about it
-* writing about it
+- writing about it
-* linking to it
+- linking to it
-* sharing it on social media
+- sharing it on social media
-* and emailing folks who you think it would help
+- and emailing folks who you think it would help

 We keep costs low so we don't need donations, but very few folks have heard about QuietKit, and that's why we need your help! :)

+(will this part show up even with html caching enabled in CF???)